keiziapurba/Health-Insurance-Cross-Sell-Prediction/README.md

 ### **- Modeling**
 #### - Evaluation Metrics

-**The AUC (Area Under Curve)** metrics are used.
+We used **AUC (Area Under Curve)** metrics.
 This is because this is a case of ranking problems which is very suitable to be implemented.
 The data is ranked based on the probability that people will take vehicle insurance.
 We also use **accuracy** because accuracy is suitable when we are concerned about the win rate / customer conversion ratio.
 The size of the winrate will reduce offering cost and will increase revenue due to the effectiveness of the sales team's offer.
-The greater the value of the precision produced by the model means the more likely it is to find people who will actually take out vehicle insurance.

 ### **- Modeling stage**
 In this stage we do modeling with 4 different models: Decision Tree, Logistic Regression, Random Forest, dan XGBoost and compare those models to pich the best model for tuning.